 On top of it all, what we really need is a platform-agnostic solution to app streaming that truly overcomes content delivery and discoverability problems.
 We want something akin to Java applets on browsers (yikes) on mobile.
 Imagine the possibilities: regardless of the OS or the brand of supercomputer you have in your pocket, you will be able to run an app and view its content with zero friction and with native feel and performance.
 As for developers, you can write an app once and stream it to all devices and browsers.

 With Google streaming apps to your phone and Apple nudging developers to store parts of their apps in the cloud, we may have just entered the beginning of a future where installation becomes obsolete and the border between “website” and “native app” is blurred.
 This is a future without apps.
 And it’s wonderful.

 The user forefront of all these insanely complex, powerful, and cool technologies is one of ultimate simplicity and elegance.

 Welcome to a future without apps.

-You can also follow me on Twitter, where I can share a variety of good information on entrepreneurship and technology with you.
+You can also follow me personally on Twitter, where I can share a variety of good information on design and technology with you.